autoexecbat-ctf/write-ups/hkcertctf2022/slow-keystream/README.md

 ## Getting the flag
 It now only takes around 6 minutes to complete the decryption process.
 Yay.

+During writing this code, I spent some time to figure out what's wrong with the seemingly obviously correct code `flag += xor(flag_enc[i], num % 256)`.
+I didn't expect the modulus would give error as mentioned in this thread so I was very suprised when I saw `int(np.uint64(3850181338984981652)) % 256` gives the correct value 148 but `np.uint64(3850181338984981652) % 256` gives `0.0`.
+This bug is still open as this [issue(https://github.com/numpy/numpy/issues/12525)].
+Overall this challenge isn't that difficult for me....well...
 ```Python
 import numpy as np
 from pwn import xor